 IDCRP Science Symposium

-Click here to see the USU Press Release on the IDCRP Science Symposium.
-The dates for the 2024 IDCRP Symposium are March 11th - March 15th.
+The dates for the 2025 IDCRP Symposium are February 24th - 28th, 2025.
 It will be held at the Bethesda Auditorium at 6720A Rockledge Drive, Bethesda, MD 20817.
+The registration link will be coming soon!

 Diarrheal Diseases